RobZombie9043/COLORFUL/README.md

 ---

-## Issues:
-I'm pretty new to this, feel free to reach out if anything is not working as expected!

----

 ## Credits:
 - viking - creator of the [COLORFUL media set and theme](https://forums.launchbox-app.com/files/file/2081-colorful-bigbox-theme/)
 - Dan Patrick - [v2 Platform Logos](https://forums.launchbox-app.com/files/file/3402-v2-platform-logos-professionally-redrawn-official-versions-new-bigbox-defaults/page/2/?tab=comments#comment-12469)